Phone-GWP-group

 Using suitable totes can aid the efficient movement of parts and components safely around or between sites

-Using totes that have been enhanced with suitable dividers can also enable more efficient movement of multiple items at once, can aid quick visual stock checking, and can also eliminate wastage of parts or components that are damaged during movement (usually by colliding with each other in the tote, or through surface marking or scuffs).
+Using totes enhanced with suitable dividers can also enable more efficient movement of multiple items at once, aid quick visual stock checks, and eliminate wastage of parts or components damaged during movement, usually due to collisions within the tote, or from surface marking or scuffing.

 Maximise the use of space

-Leading on from both picking processes and movement of parts around your factory, maximising the use of space can be a surprisingly effective way to improve your manufacturing productivity.
+Building on both picking processes and the movement of parts around your factory, maximising the use of space can be a surprisingly effective way to improve your manufacturing productivity.

-By rearranging your factory floor to put commonly used equipment or machines closer to each other, to keep of stock of parts or components nearer to where they will be needed, and make each trip as efficient as possible (i.e. move multiple items with a tote, and ensure picking errors are minimised through well-organised stock and parts bins) can all have a big impact.
+By rearranging your factory floor to put commonly used equipment or machines closer to each other, to keep of stock of parts or components nearer to where they will be needed, and make each trip as efficient as possible (e.g., move multiple items with a tote, and ensure picking errors are minimised through well-organised stock and part bins) can all have a big impact.

-Ultimately, you may wish to consider rearranging your manufacturing floor layout in order to create a smoother workflow or both components, product and people.
+Ultimately, you may wish to consider rearranging your manufacturing floor layout to create a smoother workflow for components, products, and people.

-Regular maintenance and troubleshooting of your machinery and equipment is crucial in maintaining and improving productivity.
+Regular maintenance and troubleshooting of your machinery and equipment are crucial in maintaining and improving productivity.

-This is also where it is important to train – and then trust – the employees that use these on a daily basis.
-They will be the first to spot an issue, and if familiar with the equipment can potentially fix the issue with little disruption caused.
+This is also where it’s important to train and trust the employees who use these daily.
+They will be the first to spot an issue, and if they are familiar with the equipment, they can potentially fix it with minimal disruption.

-Besides this, knowing the signs that something is not running well (or even at capacity) can be critical in avoiding larger problems.
-It is far easier to keep a machine running through maintenance and care than it is to repair it once something has failed.
+Besides this, knowing the signs that something is not running well, or even at capacity, can be critical in avoiding larger problems.
+It’s far easier to keep a machine running through maintenance and care than it is to repair it once something has failed.

 Troubleshoot machines